mitranim/wordplay/readme.md

 bingemarking (when you go on a benchmarking rampage and can't stop optimizing) © M

-bullnerability (susceptibility to bullshit?) © LR
+bullnerability (susceptibility to bullshit?) © VA

 allslaught © M